126.96.36.199 Mitigating the Impact of Populism in Democracies

-It is difficult to counter populism with facts or arguments, because populists construct their narratives to align with what people want to hear.
+It is difficult to counter any kind of populism with facts or arguments because populists construct their narratives to align with what people want to hear.
 The voices of ‘experts’ are discounted or ignored, as was the case with Britain’s vote to leave the EU – which is described in more depth later in this chapter (220.127.116.11).
 Experts always run the risk of sounding condescending, of appearing to think that they know what is good for the population without really understanding people’s concerns.
 Governments tend to be ignored because, rightly or wrongly, people tend to regard those in power as responsible for every problem.

-- Some democratic systems have mature institutions which are independent from the government, such as central banks which manage inflation (18.104.22.168) and which take a long-term view.
+● Some democratic systems have mature institutions which are independent from the government, such as central banks which manage inflation (18.104.22.168) and which take a long-term view.

-- It is necessary to expose populists who mislead the population to gain, or retain, power.
+● It is necessary to expose populists who mislead the population to gain, or retain, power.
 Some measures to ensure that politicians behave responsibly are described later in this chapter (6.8.5).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6327.htm.